Intipablo/PCC-Syntax-Highlighting/README.md

 # PCC-Syntax-Highlighting

-This repository contains all files related to the custom Syntax Highlighting of PCC https://github.com/pca006132/PCC in several different code editors.
+This repository contains all files related to the custom Syntax Highlighting of PCC https://github.com/pca006132/PCC in Notepad++
 ## Notepad++ ~ Intipablo

 Fortunately, Notepad++ is very easy to work with in terms of custom user-defined languages.
 So I was able to put this together very quickly.
 The installation process is very simple aswell.